 - The entity does not provide a significant service of integrating the good or service with other goods or services in the contract.

 - The good or service does not significantly modify or customize another good or service in the contract.

 - The good or service is not highly dependent on, or highly interrelated with, other goods or services in the contract.

-These three factors are not mutually exclusive, and the Boards noted that more than one of these factors can apply to a contract with a customer.
-The Boards developed the three factors because each one is more applicable to a different industry.
+These three factors are not mutually exclusive, and the Financial Accounting Standards Board (FASB) noted that more than one of these factors can apply to a contract with a customer.
+The FASB developed the three factors because each one is more applicable to a different industry.
 The most important factors to consider for the software industry are factors 1 and 2.